stdlib-js/stdlib/docs/doctest.md

 #### Wildcard (continuations)

-To indicate continued output, especially for larger data structures such as arrays (lists), doctest annotations can use wildcard (`...`) continuations.
+To indicate continued output, especially for larger data structures such as arrays (lists), doctest annotations can use ellipsis as "wildcard continuations".
 For example,

 <!-- run-disable -->